DexterShepherd/ICOM-101/readme.md

 #### Week 6 - 10/17
 - Quiz
-  - 5% of grade for the course
+  - Does not count towards your course grade
   - Progress check for everyone so we can revisit problem areas
 - Deployment
   - Github Pages